Causal Evaluation of Membership Inference Attacks: Introduction

 \section{Introduction}

-The rapid deployment of large-scale machine learning models has intensified concerns regarding data privacy and intellectual property.
-Prior work has shown that these models are susceptible to various privacy attacks capable of inferring sensitive information about individual training data points \cite{shokri2017membership, carlini2019secret, carlini2021extracting, nasr2023scalable, barbero2025extracting, hayes2025strong}.
+The rapid deployment of large-scale machine learning models has intensified concerns regarding data privacy and intellectual property, as such models are susceptible to privacy attacks that can infer sensitive information about individual training data points \cite{shokri2017membership, carlini2019secret, carlini2021extracting, nasr2023scalable, barbero2025extracting, hayes2025strong}.
 Consequently, data owners and regulators increasingly question whether unauthorized information has been added to training sets, potentially exposing personal or copyrighted content.
 Recent guidance from data protection authorities emphasizes the use of attack-based evaluations to assess privacy leakage and to determine whether a trained model may itself constitute personal data under existing regulatory frameworks \citep{edpb}, while recent high-profile legal challenges concerning data provenance and usage have raised similar questions regarding whether specific data was used in model training \citep{noauthor_nyt_nodate,noauthor_concord_nodate}.\looseness=-1

 \looseness=-1 In this context, \emph{Membership Inference Attacks} (MIAs) offer a compelling conceptual and practical tool, as they probe the minimal form of information a model can retain about a data point: whether it was part of the training set \cite{carlini2022membership}.
 MIAs provide a principled measure of memorization and unintended privacy leakage, revealing when a model's internal representations encode training-specific artifacts that distinguish members from non-members, even when direct data leakage is rare or difficult to observe.
 MIAs also play a key role in auditing differential privacy \cite{jagielski2020auditing,nasr2023tight} and enabling other privacy attacks, including data reconstruction \citep{carlini2021extracting, carlini2019secret, nasr2023scalable, barbero2025extracting} and dataset inference \cite{maini_dataset_2021,maini_llm_nodate}.